leandroconte/snooker-score/README.md

 # Snooker Score

-Project to manage the score of the snooker game.
+Project to manage the score of our snooker game.
 In the final of the championship, the winner takes bucks.